 Testing does — or at least it can — accomplish a lot, especially in an online setting, where instructors aren’t necessarily able to use verbal (and non-verbal) clues about what materials are most important to focus on.
 In that case, online quizzing can help reinforces the most important, take-away points from a training program.
 It can also measure, or grade, a large number of learners instantaneously; it can help trainers identify the rapid and slower learners in their organizations; it can help identify organizational strengths and weaknesses; and it can help establish company-wide skill-level benchmarks.

 Training programs can sometimes get a little long on “ideas,” and short on “actions.”
-If you’re training employees to change behaviors, it’s important that the quizzes you devise focus on ways to translate ideas or concepts — theories — into real-life work scenarios — practice.
+If you’re training employees to change behaviors, it’s important that the quizzes you devise focus on ways to translate ideas or concepts — — into real-life work scenarios — practice.
 Memorizing terms and concepts alone won’t alter behavior.

 If you’ve determined that quizzing is the best route to gauging a program’s success, then it’s time to get down to designing a test.
 Typically, online testing comes in four flavors: True/False statements; sequencing, matching, and multiple-choice statements.